foundry-rs/starknet-foundry/docs/src/testing/using-cheatcodes.md

     // requires the caller_address to be 123
     let cheat_caller_addressed_address: ContractAddress = 123.try_into().unwrap();

-    // Prank the contract_address for a span of 2 target calls (here, calls to contract_address) cheat_caller_address(contract_address, cheat_caller_addressed_address, CheatSpan::TargetCalls(2));
+    // Change the caller address for the contract_address for a span of 2 target calls (here, calls to contract_address) cheat_caller_address(contract_address, cheat_caller_addressed_address, CheatSpan::TargetCalls(2));

     // Call #1 should succeed